 All snacks sent to school for the consumption of others must be pre-packaged.
 In an effort to support the Healthy Kids Act, we encourage parents/guardians to provide healthy alternatives for classroom celebrations.
-Information about the Healthy Kids Act can be found on the lowa Department of Education website.
+Information about the Healthy Kids Act can be found on the Iowa Department of Education website.
+At no time should there be any peanut/peanut butter snacks/food items provided to students.